vitalitylearning2021/basicModelsTensorFlow/index.md

 The input parameter of `dataset.shuffle` is the size of the shuffle buffer.
 In other words, a buffer of <img src="https://render.githubusercontent.com/render/math?math=3"> elements is created and initially populated with the first three elements of `dataset`.
 Later on, an element is picked up from the buffer randomly and the picked up element is replaced with the first element of `dataset` not yet withdrawn.
 In the next step, a second element is randomly picked up from the buffer and replaced with the second, noy-yet-withdrawn element of `dataset`.
 The operations proceed until all the elements of `dataset` have been withdrawn.

-Once operated the shuffling, batching takes place thanks to, for example, to
+Once operated the shuffling, batching takes place thanks, for example, to

 ``` python
 dataset = dataset.batch(2)